jamescmartinez/dotfiles/README.md

 # ~jamescmartinez

-This repository includes my dotfiles.
+This repository includes my dotfiles and macOS Setup Guide.

 - _Have a suggestion?
 Please [create an issue](https://github.com/jamescmartinez/dotfiles/issues/new)!_